 This anonymity begins with dress.
 A white dress shirt, black hose and black shoes are required of all servers.
 Trouser legs that extend past cassock hems should be rolled up until they are no longer visible.
-Dangling earrings should be removed.
-Religious medals or other insignia may be worn over the cassock, but inside the cotta.
+Dangling earrings should be removed, as should visible jewelry other than wedding rings or wristwatches.
+St. Vincent medals or other religious insignia may be worn over the cassock, but inside the cotta.
 Black cassock, with black rope cincture fastened at the left side, should be ankle-length.
 Red cassocks are not worn at any time.
 Cottas should reach to the hip.
 Knee-length surplices are worn only by choir ministers and clergy.
 Only the MC wears a Florentine style (lace-trimmed) surplice, so that the celebrant may easily identify him/her.

 A note about summer: Brick buildings, like brick ovens, absorb heat rapidly and retain it for days.
 This is a boon to pizza parlors but misery to summertime acolytes in a church devoid of air-conditioning.
 Common sense should therefore take precedence in matters of dress.
 While black hose* and black shoes are mandatory at all times, shorts and white t-shirts are perfectly acceptable under the cassock.
-Subdeacons may omit the cassock and wear amice and alb over street clothes as long as said clothes will not show through. *Female subdeacons may wear white hose and black shoes – black hose would show through the alb.
+Subdeacons may omit the cassock and wear amice and alb over street clothes as long as said clothes will not show through.
+(A liberal application of anti-static spray is recommended, however.) *Female subdeacons may wear white hose and black shoes – black hose would show through the alb.
 A long slip is also recommended!

 The clergy need time to prepare for worship, too.
 Unless a server’s presence is requested by the MC, servers should respect the privacy of the priests’ sacristy and remain in the smoke sacristy until summoned.